 - For units with water-cooled condensers, confirm the building water source can provide water at the required temperature and flow rate.
-Refer to the chart below. - o Install hand valves in an accessible location on the facility water inlet and outlet. - Install an 80 mesh wye strainer on the facility water inlet.
-Do not install filters. - o Confirm the maximum inlet pressure is less than 100 psi (6.9 bar) - o Confirm the minimum available differential pressure is 10 psi (0.7 bar) - o Confirm the maximum differential pressure is 100 psi (6.9 bar)
+Refer to the chart below. - Confirm the maximum inlet pressure is less than 100 psi (6.9 bar) - Confirm the minimum available differential pressure is 10 psi (0.7 bar) - \circ Confirm the maximum differential pressure is 100 psi (6.9 bar)